wso2/docs-mg/en/docs/how-tos/passing-enduser-attributes-to-the-backend-using-jwt.md

 #### Writing a JWT generator

 You can find a sample implementation of a JWT generator from [here](https://github.com/wso2/product-microgateway/tree/master/samples/sample-jwt-generator) where the `populateCustomClaims` method is used to add a new claim `"custom": "claim"` to the token apart from the claims which were already available in the authentication token.
-Developers can import the mgw-jwt-generator depenedency as a jar to their local maven repository (The jar for the corresponding dependency is at `<MGW-TOOLKIT_HOOME>/lib/dependencies` directory).
+Developers can import the mgw-jwt-generator dependency as a jar to their local maven repository (The jar for the corresponding dependency is at `<MGW-TOOLKIT_HOOME>/lib/dependencies` directory).

-Apart from writing a JWT generator, developers have the capability use the default [MGWJWTGeneratorImpl class](https://github.com/wso2/product-microgateway/blob/master/components/micro-gateway-jwt-generator/src/main/java/org/wso2/micro/gateway/jwt/generator/MGWJWTGeneratorImpl.java) without implementing a custom class for JWT generation and manipulate the token, only tweaking the properties of the token using [JWT generator configurations](#jwt-generator-configurations).
+Apart from writing a JWT generator, developers have the capability to use the default [MGWJWTGeneratorImpl class](https://github.com/wso2/product-microgateway/blob/master/components/micro-gateway-jwt-generator/src/main/java/org/wso2/micro/gateway/jwt/generator/MGWJWTGeneratorImpl.java) without implementing a custom class for JWT generation and manipulate the token, only tweaking the properties of the token using [JWT generator configurations](#jwt-generator-configurations).

 #### Adding a custom JWT generator to the project

-Once the custom JWT generator is written, the custom jwt generator project should be built and the output jar should be placed in the `<MGW-project>/lib` directory.
+Once the custom JWT generator is written, the custom JWT generator project should be built and the output jar should be placed in the `<MGW-project>/lib` directory.
 If third-party libraries are used when writing the JWT generator, these custom jars should also be placed in the same directory.

 You can provide the classpath of the custom JWT generator in the `generatorImpl` configuration in the `<MICRO-GW-RUNTIME_HOME>/conf/micro-gw.conf` file.